 - Other Material Information

 - Federal Rule Information

-Rule 139.25 Interstate Crowdfunding Exemption (for SEC Rule 147 Offerings) and Rule 139.26 Interstate Crowdfunding Exemption for SEC Rule 147A Offerings provide exemptions from the securities registration requirements of the Texas Securities Act.
+Rule 139.26 Interstate Crowdfunding Exemption for SEC Rule 147A Offerings provides an exemption from the securities registration requirements of the Texas Securities Act.
 As is the case with all other state and federal securities offerings, there is no exemption from the requirement that an issuer provide full and fair disclosure of all "material" information to prospective investors.
 More specific information about this important requirement is set forth in the discussion of the Disclosure Statement below.

 This Guide is intended to provide some basic assistance in preparing required disclosure information.
 However, before undertaking a securities offering, an issuer is strongly advised to consult with legal counsel experienced in this area of the law and with an accounting professional to help ensure that the information provided to prospective purchasers adequately describes all material information and meets the issuer's disclosure obligations under the law.
 Crowdfunding associations, registered Texas crowdfunding portals, or registered general securities dealers participating in crowdfunding offerings may be able to provide assistance in locating professionals with expertise in assisting small businesses with securities offerings.

 For offerings made under the Texas intrastate crowdfunding exemption, disclosure must be made exclusively through an Internet website operated by a registered Texas crowdfunding portal or general securities dealer.
 Disclosure is made through the Summary of the Offering (See 139.26(g)(2)(B)), Disclosure Statement (See 139.26(h)), and communications that occur on the website of the Texas crowdfunding portal or general securities dealer.
 (See 139.26(f)(1)).